Prices and information updated 09/2024

 Let me bust some myths that I read about Niagara Falls.

 Ever heard the phrase “you can see the falls from the Canada side, but you can feel the falls from the United States side”?
-That is true to an extent, but you can see the Falls from the US border.
+That is true to an extent, but you can definitely see the Falls from the US border.

 You don’t need a change of clothes for Niagara Falls.

-I read many blogs that said you’ll want to bring extra clothes to change into, but I didn’t get that wet.
+I read many blogs that said you’ll want to bring extra clothes to change into, but I didn’t get that wet with my shorts and poncho.
 Even if I had, you have all day to dry off.
-If you have kids, you might have to bring some, but that is up to your discretion.

-Cave of the Winds is the only place where you might get cold if you go during the early or late months of the year.
+Cave of the Winds is the only place where you might get cold, especially if you go during the early or late months of the year.
 People said to dress in layers, which is never a bad plan, but I was happy I did NOT bring a jacket into the park because I would’ve been carrying it the entire time.

 Madison of This Blue Dress at Niagara Falls